ark-lang/ark-docs/functions.md

 ## Function Signatures
-The `func` keyword, followed by the name of the function, a list of parameters, an optional return value, and block or semi-colon denotes a function.
+The `func` keyword, followed by the name of the function, a list of parameters, an optional return value, and block or semi-colon denotes a function signature.

 ```
 // "func" Iden "(" ParameterList ")" [ "->" Type ] Block;